 Some people find themselves on a short Narita Airport Layover, having a few hours before their next flight.

-4 Hours Layover (or less) In Tokyo Airport
+4 Hours Layover In Tokyo Airport

 If your Narita Airport Layover is 4 Hours or less you don’t have enough time to go out of the airport grounds.

 Many of the airline lounges have shower rooms, but if you’re not entitled to a lounge you can still freshen up before your next flight.

 The terminal has Shower rooms for rent, small but perfectly clean.
 They do not provide any toiletries so bring your own.

 Narita Airport also has ‘day rooms’ intended for those on a Narita Airport Layover.
 The rooms include a bed and a shower.
 This will allow you to take a nap for a few hours without paying for a whole day at one of the Narita Airport hotels.

 Another great option is a room in one of the excellent Narita Airport Hotels.

 If you need a night’s rest before your next flight, the hotels near Narita airport can be a good place to sleep between flights.
 All Narita hotels include a Complimentary Shuttle Bus from Narita Airport.